-Based on the severity of a student's conduct, more serious consequences may be imposed at any time.
+Based on the severity of a student's conduct, more serious consequences may be imposed at any time based on the Code of Conduct SBR 700-40-2R and School Weapons Policy 900-30-1.
 Depending on the nature of the offense, consequences such as suspension or expulsion from school also may result from school bus/bus stop misconduct.